johnkerl/miller/docs/manpage.rst

        unsparsify
            Usage: mlr unsparsify [options]
            Prints records with the union of field names over all input records.
            For field names absent in a given record but present in others, fills in a value.
-This verb retains all input before producing any output.
+Without -f, this verb retains all input before producing any output.

            Options:
            --fill-with {filler string}  What to fill absent fields with.
 Defaults to the empty string.
+           -f {a,b,c} Specify field names to be operated on.
+Any other fields won't be modified, and operation will be streaming.

            Example: if the input is two records, one being 'a=1,b=2' and the other being 'b=3,c=4', then the output is the two records 'a=1,b=2,c=' and